-Ask for a review if you're not happy with the outcome
+Ask for a review if you are not happy with the outcome

-You can ask to have an assistive technology application outcome reviewed when:
+You can ask to have your assistive technology application outcome reviewed when:

-- there is a concern procedures have not been followed
+- there's a concern procedures haven't been followed, or

-- there is a dispute about the moderation decision.
+- there's a dispute about the moderation decision.

 Start the process by first talking to your local assistive technology coordinator.

-If you want to go further, you can make a written request for a review to the National Coordinator for Assistive Technology.
-You will receive a written response within 10 days.
+If you want to go further, you can make a written request for a review to the national coordinator for assistive technology.

-You can either post your request or email it:
+You can either post your request or email it to: